fuzzylemma/terraform-aws-eks-tailscale/README.md

 ```
 > Note: this deployment does not configure security groups.
 The deployment should be able to reach tailscale DERP servers over port `443`.
 Ingress and egress rules are needed for this.

+> Note: after deployment, the routes need to be manually approved in tailscale UI before they are accessible.

 ## references